CHervaud/Dotfiles/doc/dotfiles/softwares_installations.md

 ### And how to install it

-If you need to config internet at Epitech, connect with this
+If you need to config internet at Epitech, connect to the `IONIS` network like this

 ![Epitech Wifi config](img/epitech_wifi_config.png)